memorysafety/river/user-manual/src/config/kdl.md

 ##### Leaky Buckets

-Rate limiting in River uses a [Leaky Bucket] model for determining whether a request can be served immediately, or if it should be delayed (or rejected).
+Rate limiting in River uses a [Leaky Bucket] model for determining whether a request can be served immediately, or if it should be rejected.
 For a given rule, a "bucket" of "tokens" is created, where one "token" is required for each request.

 The bucket for a rule starts with a configurable `tokens-per-bucket` number.
 When a request arrives, it attempts to take one token from the bucket.
 If one is available, it is served immediately.
-Otherwise, the request waits in a first-in, first-out order for a token to become available.
+Otherwise, the request is rejected immediately.

 The bucket is refilled at a configurable rate, specified by `refill-rate-ms`, and adds a configurable number of tokens specified by `refill-qty`.
 The number of tokens in the bucket will never exceed the initial `tokens-per-bucket` number.

-Once a refill occurs, requests may become ready if a token becomes available.
+Once a refill occurs, additional requests may be served.

 [Leaky Bucket]: https://en.wikipedia.org/wiki/Leaky_bucket